Three senators test positive for COVID in breakthrough cases | WTOP

 “I feel good but will isolate per docs instructions.
 I’m grateful for the vaccine (& the scientists behind it!) for limiting my symptoms,” Hickenlooper tweeted.
 “If you haven’t gotten your shot—get it today!
 And a booster when it’s available too!”

-The breakthrough came the day after U.S. health officials announced plans to dispense COVID-19 booster shots to Americans.
+The breakthrough cases emerged the day after U.S. health officials announced plans to dispense COVID-19 booster shots to Americans.
 They said the shots are needed to shore up their protection against the delta variant amid signs that the vaccines’ effectiveness is waning over time.

 Sen. Lindsey Graham, R-S.C. had announced Aug.
 2 that he had tested positive for COVID-19 despite being vaccinated.
 “Sending best wishes for a speedy recovery to my good friends and colleagues,” he tweeted Thursday.